akshaypt7/fifa/README.md

 Part B - Train on data from FIFA 19.
 Predict the player_position variable using other skill statistics for players in the FIFA 20 Edition.
 Train on all players from FIFA 19
        - Graphically represent the predicted player_position for the players in Test Set

+Part C - Which Club has the Best Staff

-Part C - Study player data from Division 1 European League* players from the last 5 Years.
+       - Study player data from Division 1 European League* players from the last 5 Years.
 Analyze changes in player stats and value.
 Rank the clubs according to  best increase in statistics of a player
        - Graphically represent the scores for the test set